Kielder Water & Forest Park Development Trust

 Kielder Water & Forest Park Development Trust is a registered charity working at Kielder to promote sustainable development, provide recreational facilities, improve knowledge of the natural environment and encourage the arts.

-Members, who have appointed directors/trustees to serve on the board, are Northumbrian Water, Forestry Commission, Calvert Trust Kielder , Kielder Observatory Astronomical Society, Northumberland County Council and Northumberland National Park Authority.
-Affiliate organisations that are not members but have a close working relationship with KWFPDT include Arts Council England, Northumberland Wildlife Trust, Environment Agency, The Scout Association and local decision making bodies such as the parish councils.
+Members, who have appointed directors/trustees to serve on the board, are Northumbrian Water, Forestry Commission, Calvert Trust Kielder , Kielder Observatory Astronomical Society, Northumberland County Council, Northumberland Wildlife Trust and Northumberland National Park Authority.
+Affiliate organisations that are not members but have a close working relationship with KWFPDT include Arts Council England, Northumberland Tourism, Environment Agency, The Scout Association and local decision making bodies such as the parish councils.

 The Big Picture

 The Big Picture, a significant programme of works which will add to the variety of core attractions at Kielder Water & Forest Park, is currently taking place.
 The developments mean there will be even more fun things to do in the Park as well as providing extra employment and business development in the area.

 For over 30 years Calvert Trust Kielder has been enabling people with disabilities, together with their families and friends, to achieve their potential through adventure activities in the countryside.

 It provides a secure but challenging environment for visitors to enjoy an outdoors adventure holiday in a stunning location.
 Respite guests, independent and group guests and families staying in self-catering chalets can enjoy a wealth of activities including sailing, climbing, abseiling, canoeing and swimming.